 All potential Buffalo EOC students looking to enroll in our ESL classes are required to take the BEST Literacy test.

-The TASC is available to students as young as 16 years who have officially exited high school and are looking to achieve their high school equivalency diploma.
-Buffalo EOC students and community members (those not enrolled as EOC students) are free to sign up for the TASC in our testing center.
+The GED is available to students as young as 16 years who have officially exited high school and are looking to achieve their high school equivalency diploma.
+Buffalo EOC students and community members (those not enrolled as EOC students) who do not have a high school diploma are free to sign up for the GED on line.
+You can create a testing profile here: https://ged.com